BartTh/pancreasread/README.md

 Goal
 -----

-The file [hello.py](https://github.com/BartTh/pancreasread/blob/master/hello.py) is a Flask based web application that brings the potential benefit of deep learning to the clinic.
-This web application has a basic uploading interface, a processing page and an image review page.
+The intention of this project was to make implementation of deep learning algorithms more feasible in the general clinic.
+It was thus not about performance and evaluation of a certain algorithm but about creating an environment that allows for exploration of possibilities.
+With this in mind it was important that the application has an interchangeable algorithm, and can be changed easily for different purposes.
+The main file [hello.py](https://github.com/BartTh/pancreasread/blob/master/hello.py) is Flask based where the deep learning prediction algorithm is run in linux, emphasizing application modularity.
+This web application has a basic uploading interface (/), a processing page (/stream) and an image review page (/view).
+The application is based on HTML5 and Javascript to prevent necessity of external software allowing for direct usage in the a browser controlled by the clinician.

 # Manual

 The following files are presented:
 - [hello.py](https://github.com/BartTh/pancreasread/blob/master/hello.py) &mdash; Main file processing and managing data
 - [user_readme](https://github.com/BartTh/pancreasread/blob/master/User_readme.md) &mdash; How to use this tool as a clinician
-- [developer_readme](https://github.com/BartTh/pancreasread/blob/master/Developer_readme.md) &mdash; How to use set up a VM to run this application on the google cloud platform
+- [developer_readme](https://github.com/BartTh/pancreasread/blob/master/Developer_readme.md) &mdash; How to use and set up a VM to run this application on the google cloud platform